A fast and easy stir fry with just a few ingredients, this ground beef, mushrooms and quail eggs in oyster sauce can be served over rice or noodles.

 About the ground beef.
 There is coarse grind and there is fine grind.
 Finely ground beef is great for hamburger patties and meatballs but not for stir fried dishes.
 Coarsely ground beef is better for stir fries.
 In fact, if you really want optimum results, minced beef would be best.
 More work though.

-- 500 grams of coarsely ground lean beef
+- 500 grams coarsely ground beef

-- 250 grams of fresh button mushrooms
+- 250 grams fresh button mushrooms

 - 1 head of garlic

 - 1 teaspoon sesame seed oil

 - 3 to 4 tablespoons vegetable cooking oil